syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Data-Markers.md

 ## Binding label from the datasource

-You can bind the text value to the datalabel from the datasource and then you need to map the text value field with the [`TextMappingName`](../api/ejchart#members:commonseriesoptions-marker-datalabel-textmappingname) property respectively.
+You can bind the text value to the data label from the datasource and then you need to map the text value field with the [`TextMappingName`](../api/ejchart#members:commonseriesoptions-marker-datalabel-textmappingname) property respectively.

 {% highlight cshtml %}